-The easiest way to introduce a child to the system we use to classify various groups of animals is to start by learning about body coverings with fur, feather and scales activities.
+The easiest way to introduce a child to the animal classification system is to begin learning about body coverings with fur, feather and scales activities.

 Here are some simple and fun body covering activities to get your child familiar with fur, feathers and scales.